LED Light Therapy Melbourne

 Which LED therapy should I choose?

 The type of LED light therapy that you will need will depend on your skin concerns.
-You can book in a consultation with a member of our professional team to discuss which treatment best suits you.
+You can book in a consultation with a member of our medical team to discuss which treatment best suits you.

 How long does LED therapy take?